Research about the planetary plasma environment

 Saturn has an intrinsic magnetic field that creates the second largest magnetosphere in the solar system.
 It combines properties of the magnetospheres of Jupiter and Earth.
 The global configuration resembles Jupiter in that respect that the main plasma source is not external (i.e. the solar wind), but internal (plasma production from Saturn's moons and rings).
 The fast rotation of the planet provides energy and centrifugally transports the internally produced plasma outwards which creates a pancake shaped magnetosphere.
 The nature of the internal plasma source has been an open question for a long time.
 With Cassini it could finally be identified as the water geysers located on the south-pole of the moon Enceladus.
 Saturn resembles Earth in the respect that the mechanism of the aurora is suggested to be the same as Earth and that the solar wind exerts partial control of several other processes.

-Since July 2004 the Cassini spacecraft is orbiting Saturn.
+From 2004 to 2017 the Cassini spacecraft was orbiting Saturn.
 Onboard is the Magnetospheric Imaging Instrument (MIMI).
 It consists of the Charge Energy Mass Spectrometer (CHEMS), the Low Energy Magnetospheric Measurement System (LEMMS) and the Ion Neutral Camera (INCA).
-While CHEMS can measure intensities and composition of ions with low energies (3 keV/e to 220 keV/e), LEMMS measures intensities of high energetic charged particles (10 keV to several MeV).
+While CHEMS could measure intensities and composition of ions with low energies (3 keV/e to 220 keV/e), LEMMS measured intensities of high energetic charged particles (10 keV to several MeV).
 INCA is able to measure intensities and directions of motion of either ions or energetic neutral atoms (ENA) (7 keV/nuc to 3 MeV/nuc).

 The data of the MIMI instrument can also be used to study neutral particles and macroscopic objects.
 This is possible because these objects can deplete the amount of plasma and energetic particles which are measured by MIMI.
 By using this fact the discovery of previously unknown new ring arcs around Saturn has been achieved.
 Such findings could afterwards be correlated with remote observations by Cassini (e.g. the cameras).